Everything to open and manage your account.

-Unlike taxable college savings vehicles, 529 contributions can grow free of federal and state taxes.1 And the difference can be significant, as shown in the hypothetical chart below.
+Unlike taxable college savings vehicles, 529 contributions can grow free of federal and state taxes.1 The difference can be significant, as shown in the hypothetical chart below:

 If you open a 529 account with an initial investment of $2,500 and contributed $100 every month for 18 years, there could be over $6,300 more for a qualified withdrawal than the same investment in a taxable account.1

 Assumptions: $2,500 initial investment with subsequent monthly investments of $100 for a period of 18 years; annual rate of return on investment of 5% and no funds withdrawn during the time period specified; and taxpayer is in the 30% federal income tax bracket for all options at the time of contributions and distribution.
 This hypothetical is for illustrative purposes only.
 It does not reflect an actual investment in any particular 529 plan or any taxes payable upon distribution.